What is your Ofsted rating?

 How will my child’s progress be tracked throughout nursery?

-How often does Atherton House hold parents evening?
+How often does Atherton House School hold Parent/Carers evenings?

-Parents can ask to speak to their child’s key worker at any time for an update and overview of their development.
-We currently offer a scheduled meeting with parents during daytime hours to discuss their child’s two year old assessments; as well as room transition meetings through the year as children transition through the setting.
-Preschool arrange a daytime parent meeting to discuss the transition to school in order to ensure that everything.
+Parents and Carers can ask to speak to their child’s key worker at any time for an update and overview of their development.
+We offer a scheduled meeting with Parents/Carers during daytime hours to discuss their child’s two year old assessments and when your child moves room.
+Our Pre-School staff arrange a daytime Parent and Carer meeting to support your child as they transition to their primary school.

-My child has special educational needs and disability (SEND), can they still attend Atherton House?
+My child has special educational needs and disability (SEND), can they still attend Atherton House School?

 Of course!
-We are a fully inclusive nursery; we pride ourselves on adapting our care to the individual needs of each child to give them the best support we can.
+We are a fully inclusive nursery and we pride ourselves on adapting our care to the individual needs of each child to give them the best support we can.
+A little one with SEND may require an enhanced transition into Nursery and we will always work with any relevant agencies to help them in the process.

-Do you have connections and relationships with surrounding schools?
+Do you have good relationships with surrounding schools?

-We contact the local schools every year to build relationships with them, ready for our pre-schoolers to move on to them in September.
-Schools are invited into nursery to meet the children who will be attending their schools and we continue to develop our transition report each year, providing the information schools find most useful.
+We have longstanding relationships with all the local schools.
+This helps when our Pre-School children to move on to them each September.
+School staff are invited into nursery to meet the children who will be attending their schools.
+We continue to develop our transition report each year, providing the information schools find most useful.

 SAFE AND SECURE

-Do you have CCTV in your nursery and can I view it?
+Do you have CCTV and can I view it?

-We do not currently have CCTV on the premises but doors are always opened by a member of staff so we can see who is wanting to gain access before letting them in.
+We do not currently have CCTV on the premises but secure doors are always opened by a member of staff so we can see who is wanting to gain access.

-Families cannot gain entry to the main nursery building without being let in by a staff member; when the children are playing outside on the main play area the gate is locked from the inside and access is gained by staffing viewing who is at the gate before allowing access.
-The baby and nursery free flow access also supervised locked gates in place.
-Each child is signed in and out of the building by parents or guardians and a staff member in the absence of either a parent/guardian signature.
-When anyone is collecting a child they will be asked to provide a password and prior photographic evidence or a detailed description of the person collecting especially if they turn up on an unscheduled day/time.
+Families cannot gain entry to the main nursery building without being let in by a staff member.
+When the children are playing outside on the main play area, the gate is multi-locked from the inside and access is gained by staff viewing who is at the gate before allowing access.
+The baby and nursery free flow outdoor spaces are also supervised, with locked gates in place.
+Each child is signed in and out of the building by Parents or Carers and a staff member in the absence of either a Parent/Carer signature.
+We operate a strict child collection policy so when anyone is collecting a child, they will be asked to provide a password and prior photographic evidence or a detailed description of the responsible adult collecting the child, especially if they turn up on an unscheduled day/time.
+We also telephone Parent/Carers for validation to ensure the safety of each child.

 There are two gates before leaving the nursery from the garden and each gate within the nursery, for example stair gates, have locks on both sides.
 If you have any other questions, please to do not hesitate to contact the nursery and speak to a member of management who will be able to discuss and support you with any concerns you may have.